samooth/spacedrive/README.md

 #### `await drive.truncate(version, [options] })`

-Truncates the Hyperdrive to a previous version (both the file-structure reference and the blobs).
+Truncates the Spacedrive to a previous version (both the file-structure reference and the blobs).

 A `blobs: <length>` option can be passed in if you know the corresponding blobs length, but it is recommended to let the method figure it out for you.